gbrrestoration/rrap-mds-knowledge-hub/shared definitions/intervention/time-of-year.md

 ---
 layout: default
-title: Coral growth and survival rate
+title: Time of year for intervention
-nav_order: 1
+nav_order: 5
-parent: Vital rates
 grand_parent: Shared definitions
+parent: Intervention characteristics
 has_children: false
 ---

-# Coral growth and survival rate
+# Time of year for intervention
 <!--
 {: .no_toc .text-delta }
 * TOC